BlueByteSystemsInc/PDMShell/src/FREEVSPREMIUM.md

 ## Free Edition

 Perfect for evaluation, quick lookups, and validation tasks.
-**Limits:** [`search`](SEARCH.md) returns up to 5 items, and [`runscript`](RUNSCRIPT.md) runs scripts up to 5 lines.
+Limits: [`search`](SEARCH.md) returns up to 5 items, and [`runscript`](RUNSCRIPT.md) runs scripts up to 5 lines.
-**Note:** Resellers, VARs, and service partners may not use PDMShell to perform migration, cleanup, or automation work for customers without special licensing permission from Blue Byte Systems Inc.
+Note: Resellers, VARs, and service partners may not use PDMShell to perform migration, cleanup, or automation work for customers without special licensing permission from Blue Byte Systems Inc.

 > [!NOTE]
-> The [PDMShell add-in](TASKSCRIPT.md) is available only with **PDMShell Premium**.
+> The [PDMShell add-in](TASKSCRIPT.md) is available only with PDMShell Premium.
 The Free edition can run supported command-line features within its limits, but it does not include the PDM add-in, right-click menu scripts, event trigger points, add-in permissions, or add-in conditions.

 > [!WARNING]
 > If you are a reseller, VAR, consultant, or service partner, you cannot use PDMShell to perform customer migrations, vault cleanup, batch automation, or paid customer services unless your license agreement explicitly allows it.
 Contact Blue Byte Systems Inc for special licensing permission.

-**Example:**
+Example:
 ```bash
 printfromsource -filePath "source.csv" -csv "output.csv"
 ```